Explore Grange Hotels’ Latest Blog Posts and Press Releases

 In the aftermath of the destruction, the only object that remained intact was a bronze bust of Sir Henry Wood.
 The bust was recovered from the ruins of Queens Hall and placed before the organ in the Royal Albert Hall, signifying it as the Proms' new home.

-This year, over the last two months, there have been 74 concerts in the Royal Albert Hall and 13 in Cadogan Hall.
-This weekend, the 75th and final concert takes place: the Last Night of the Proms.
+This year, over the last two months, there have been over 100 concerts in the Royal Albert Hall and the Cadogan Hall.
+On the 14th of September, the final concert takes place: The Last Night of the Proms.
 This year will also include four Proms in the Park celebrations around the UK.